dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 - Implememented by www.codefactor.io like [this](https://www.codefactor.io/repository/github/dimanikulin/fva)

 After it switches to Quick Links chapter.
+I add the Quick Links for each main chpter in readme

 not to overlod main reamd there were some child files created to keep details:
 -